smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 🟩 VRR:

+FreeSync/G-Sync/AdaptiveSync
-(FreeSync/G-Sync/AdaptiveSync) could be easier on the eyes and the VRR with LFC (Low Framerate Compensation) could make games feel smoother.
-Set Off for lowest lantency.
+could be easier on the eyes and the VRR with LFC (Low Framerate Compensation) could make games feel smoother Set Off for lowest lantency
-Only way to tell if VRR is working is in monitor on screen display (OSD) some games might need to be changed to fullscreen and/or boarderless back and forth for VRR to actually work.
+Only way to tell if VRR is working is in monitor on screen display (OSD) some games might need to be changed to fullscreen and/or boarderless back and forth for VRR to actually work
 NVIDIA Control Panel
 Set up G-SYNC > Enable settings for the selected display model (might need turn monitor on/off) (or turn off and disable in monitor OSD)
 System > Display > Graphics > Default graphics settings: